Sateeshreddy1125/Git_Practice/README.md

 # Git_Practice
-This is the practice file for Git
+This is the practice file for Git.
 <br>
 Author - Sateesh Reddy